solana-mobile/solana-mobile-doc-site/docs/getting-started/saga-genesis-token.md

 The above is a modification of the example from the [Helius DAS API documentation](https://docs.helius.dev/compression-and-das-api/digital-asset-standard-das-api/search-assets).

-## Fetching complete mint list of holders
+## Fetching a mint list of holders

 For use cases like snapshots and airdropping, you can query for the entire list of current holders.